 Now that you’ve performed some exercises, you probably have a little range that represents your current total comp and your potential future total comp.
 You also face a certain degree of uncertainty about future total comp because you don’t yet have all the details of the new gig.

 What if that uncertainty leaves the potential for some downside for you?

-If you have more dependents or less of a safety net, then you may not have this luxury.
+Because if you have dependents or less of a safety net, then you may not have this luxury.
 I know this isn’t fair.
 But it also doesn’t mean you can’t do interesting things.
 If you are in this position, chances are that you are also more experienced at your job, or you have more transferrable skills from more work and life experience.
 Your skills and experience are valuable assets that your dream company might consider bringing on in a part-time, off-hours, or contract capacity so you can test the waters.
 That allows you to bring down the level of uncertainty in your total comp estimate before making a huge leap.

 Which brings me to my last thing:

 If you are seriously considering changing from the job you have to a different job, then something about the potential new job must have impressed you.
 Even if you decide not to take it, remember that ‘no, thanks’ is different from ‘not right now.’
 On multiple occasions I have ended up working with people to whom I said ‘not right now, thanks’ the first and second time I spoke with them.
 I have had a company turn me down, and then two years later, another team at that same company came looking to hire me specifically.

 Keep in touch with the people you met while interviewing for that new job in case something materializes.
 Maybe the two of you can come up with an alternative arrangement to work together, or maybe you’ll work together at some point down the road.
 That way, even if your job search doesn’t end in a new job, it does bring you a few new connections and a better understanding of what the market values about you.